frequency-chain/docs/pages/Tokenomics/Capacity.md

 ## What is Capacity
 Capacity is a value transaction that allows for the ability to send messages or do a consistent amount of work on the chain that continues over time.
-It is a non-transferrable resource that acts as an alternative to using FRQCY tokens to perform certain transactions and is managed through a rate-limited continuous stream of transactions.
+It is a non-transferable resource that acts as an alternative to using FRQCY tokens to perform certain transactions and is managed through a rate-limited continuous stream of transactions.

 ## Capacity Epoch
 A set amount of Capacity is available each Capacity Epoch.